mikkelme/Simula_SummerProject/README.md

 ### Flat interface

 We begin by the simple case of the default brain geometry, but with a flat interface.
 That is, we model the interface as a curve arc without any wiggles.
-We simulate the system with a varying CSF-width (witdh of the stokes domain cross section) in the interval [0.5, 5] mm. the result are shown in figure (...) and (...).
+We simulate the system with a varying CSF-width (witdh of the Stokes domain cross section) in the interval [0.5, 5] mm. the result are shown in figure (...) and (...).

 <p float>